sixpark/slate/source/includes/_accounts.md

 A successful request to this endpoint will create a Six Park account resource and associate it with the resource owner.

+This endpoint is flexible in the parameters it accepts and caters for the following scenarios:

+* **Create a new account**: a newly created and associated account is returned in the response.
+The account has no associated result and so the questionnaire must be finished before onboarding can commence.
+* **Create a new account and assign a result**: the account has an associated result and onboarding can commence.

 ### Validations

 Outside of general property validation:

-- If the parameter `result[tripwires_accepted]` is not provided, or provided as `false` and the `result` endpoint returned a hydrated `tripwires` property, the response will return a HTTP 400 - Bad Request status code.
+- If the parameter `result[conflicts_accepted]` is not provided, or provided as `false` and the `result` endpoint returned a hydrated `conflicts` property, the response will return a HTTP 400 - Bad Request status code.

 ### HTTP Request